TheRealGo/openai-ocr-multiformat-rs/README.md

 # openai-ocr-multiformat-rs
-openai-ocr-multiformat-rs is a Rust-based OCR library that utilizes OpenAI’s GPT Vision to extract text from images, PDFs, and other document formats, then outputs the text in various structured formats.
+openai-ocr-multiformat-rs is a Rust-based OCR library that utilizes OpenAI’s GPT Vision to extract and proofread text from images, PDFs, and other document formats.
+It supports multiple input formats and provides text extraction with built-in proofreading.